Arkansas Highway 119: Osceola spur

-Sections 4 & 5
+Sections 4 and 5

 Highway 119 is a 3.36 mi state highway in Mississippi County that runs from an intersection with AR 18 in Leachville to the Missouri state line.

-Route description

 The route runs north through Leachville to an intersection with Highway 77.
 The two highways form a concurrency heading east to Poplar Corner.
 The concurrency ends when Highway 77 turns south; Highway 119 heads north for about 2 mi before turning east.
 After one mile (1.6 km), it is in the community of Buckeye and makes a left turn towards the Missouri state line.
 It travels north for about 2.6 mi before entering the community of Box Elder and ending at the state line.
-Missouri Supplemental Routes K and Y continue north from the state line and travel to Hornersville, Missouri.
+Missouri Supplemental Route K continues north from the state line and travel to Hornersville, Missouri.